KarineVinette/MoonShot-Algosup/Introduction.md

 </details>

 ## What
-When you want to build a ring, you want to see how it fit you.
-With a ring-try-on in augmented reality, you can see with your phone how it fit on your hand.
+When you want to build a ring, you want to see how it fits you.
+With a ring-try-on in augmented reality, you can see with your phone how it fits on your hand.

 ## Why
 Augmented reality is in development nowadays, so it can be interesting to participate in developing this technique in a field where you need to try fake objects in the real world.